The Australian National Maritime Museum Foundation is the philanthropic arm of the Australian National Maritime Museum.

 Mr Mullen is the Chairman of Telstra and Toll Holdings Ltd. Until recently, Mr Mullen was the Chief Executive Officer of Asciano Ltd. He has worked in the logistics industry for more than two decades including roles as global CEO of DHL Express and global CEO of TNT Express Worldwide.
 He is currently on the board of Kimberley Foundation Australia, and is co-founder of the Silentworld Foundation which supports maritime archaeology in Australia.

 John is passionate about maritime exploration and indigenous rock art in the Kimberley, WA.
 He spends his spare time diving for colonial shipwrecks and maintains a private museum dedicated to historical material from early maritime voyages to the Pacific.
 Mr Mullen will bring his expertise in philanthropy, maritime archaeology, leadership and management to the Council.
 As the former Chair of the Australian National Maritime Foundation, his appointment will strengthen communication and relationships between the Council and the Foundation.
+He was named a member (AM) in the Order of Australia for significant service to business, and to the community in 2020.

 Peter Dexter AM